The University of Edinburgh

-- The International Student Advisory Service provides immigration advice and welfare support to all non-UK students at the university.
+- The university’s Student Immigration Service provides immigration advice to all non-UK students, both before and during their studies at the university.

-- The Airport Welcome Team meets new students arriving at Edinburgh Airport at the main arrival point(s) in September each year.
+- The Global Community team meets new students arriving at Edinburgh Airport at the main arrival point(s) in September each year.

-- An International Day event orientates students around the practical challenges of their first few weeks.
+- Welcome week activities and an International Day event help to orientate students around the practical challenges of their first few weeks.
+Pre-arrival online sessions are also available to help prepare student ahead of their arrival.

 English Language Requirements